Prizes & Awards

 To apply for the Emerging Soft Matter Excellence Award, eligible graduate students should complete the ESME Application, which consists of:

-1. An abstract for a contributed talk to the DSOFT program at the March Meeting.**
+1. An abstract for a contributed talk in one of the DSOFT sorting categories at the Summit.

 2. Proof of abstract submission,